aanishKumal06/WordScope/README.md

 # 📝 Text Analysis CLI Tool

-A fast and simple command-line tool that analyzes input text files and provides key statistics — including word count, character count, sentence count, and word frequency analysis.
+A fast and simple tool that analyzes input text and provides key statistics — including word count, character count, sentence count, and word frequency analysis.
 Built using Python with clean and modular code.

 ---